Architectural Design of a

 money to create a set of plans that they can never build.

-Many architects do not really know much about church design,
+Many architects (and sadly some "church architects") do not really know much about church design,

 and they certainly cannot help you with understanding what